 GPEN is an observer organisation of ICPEN.

-CI is a not-for-profit, non-government organisation.
-CI works with its members and partners globally, to empower and champion the rights of consumers, and ensure they are treated safely, fairly and honestly.
+Consumers International is a not-for-profit, non-government organisation.
+Consumers International works with its members and partners globally, to empower and champion the rights of consumers, and ensure they are treated safely, fairly and honestly.

-Founded in 1960, CI advocates for a fair, safe and sustainable future for all consumers in a global marketplace increasingly dominated by international corporations.
-With over 240 Member organisations in 120 countries, CI is building a powerful international movement to help protect and empower consumers everywhere.
+Founded in 1960, Consumers International advocates for a fair, safe and sustainable future for all consumers in a global marketplace increasingly dominated by international corporations.
+With over 200 member organisations in 100 countries, Consumers International is building a powerful international movement to help protect and empower consumers everywhere.

 Consumers International is not currently a member organisation of ICPEN.